 At the time, Monaco’s 8-3 win over Deportivo de La Coruña in November 2003 broke the record as the highest-scoring Champions League game of all time.
 That record has since been lost to Borussia Dortmund 8-4 Legia Warsaw in November 2016, but unlike this game, it didn’t produce a four-goal performance from a single player.

-Long-haired Croatian striker Dado Prso scored half of Monaco’s eight goals (four), with all four of his goals coming before the 50th minute, including a first-half hat-trick.
+Long-haired Croatian striker Dado Prso scored half of Monaco’s eight goals (four), with all of them coming before the 50th minute, including a first-half hat-trick.

 Prso’s four goals in this match contributed 44% of his all-time Champions League goal tally (nine), while he only ever scored four more times in 12 UCL appearances after this performance in the principality.

-Amazingly, this game didn’t see any goals after the 67th minute – just think about how crazy the scoreline could have been if the rate of scoring had lasted the full 90 minutes.
+Amazingly, this game didn’t see any goals after the 67th minute – just think about how crazy the scoreline could have been if the rate of goals had lasted the full 90 minutes.

 Four Goals: Ruud van Nistelrooy

 Manchester United 4-1 Sparta Prague – 3 November 2004